 If he offered this now, I would say yes.

-And there was a double standard: My partner used to prep me.
+And there was the double standard: my partner used to prep me.

 He used to tell me repeatedly, “It matters to me that you’re there.
 It matters to me that we share community.
 Could you try harder to connect with [insert friend or family members’ names here]?”